From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Results and Discussion

 \subsection{Explanation Representation and Expert Feedback}

-While technical performance metrics provide essential validation of our approach, understanding healthcare professionals' preferences and cognitive needs is equally critical for successful clinical deployment.
-The representation and presentation of explanations can significantly impact their utility, regardless of underlying technical quality.
-To address this challenge, we conducted semi-structured interviews with three practitioners spanning 3 to 40+ years of ECG interpretation experience and varying levels of familiarity with AI systems.
+While technical performance metrics provide essential validation of our approach, it is important to distinguish between two complementary notions of counterfactual quality: (i) \textit{validity}, which measures whether the counterfactual successfully changes the model's prediction, and (ii) \textit{clinical plausibility}, which assesses whether the waveform modifications correspond to physiologically meaningful changes that clinicians would recognize.
+A counterfactual may achieve perfect validity while producing waveform alterations that lack clinical interpretability, or conversely, suggest clinically meaningful changes that do not cross the model's decision boundary.
+To evaluate clinical plausibility and understand healthcare professionals' cognitive needs, we conducted semi-structured interviews with three practitioners spanning 3 to 40+ years of ECG interpretation experience and varying levels of familiarity with AI systems.
 Each expert was presented with different visualization modes, including lead-wise importance plots, attention span highlights, and single vs. multiple counterfactual overlays, for identical ECG inputs.
 They evaluated these modes based on interpretability, cognitive load, clinical relevance, and workflow compatibility.
+Evaluation protocol is documented in Appendix~\ref{secA4}.

 All experts strongly favored single counterfactual visualizations paired with attention highlighting, citing reduced cognitive effort and improved clarity in identifying diagnostic shifts.
 Rather than viewing all possible class transitions, they preferred focused, user-driven alternatives relevant to specific clinical scenarios.
-Experts emphasized the importance of aligning lead-level explanations with domain knowledge and voiced concerns when model attributions diverged from clinically expected leads.
+Regarding clinical plausibility, experts emphasized the importance of aligning lead-level explanations with established pathological mechanisms.
+For example, when reviewing MI counterfactuals, experts expected modifications concentrated in leads corresponding to affected myocardial regions.
+They shared concerns when model attributions diverged from these clinically expected patterns, such as when a NORM-to-MI counterfactual modified precordial leads inconsistently with known infarct localization.
+However, experts also acknowledged cases where model-highlighted regions, while unexpected, revealed subtle waveform features they might have overlooked, suggesting potential for AI-assisted pattern discovery.
+These observations underscore that validity and clinical plausibility, while related, capture distinct aspects of counterfactual quality.

 One of the experts provided a valuable insight: the granularity of explanation should be adapted to its clinical or research context.
 In investigative settings, detailed probabilistic confidence scores and channel-weight attributions help uncover novel ECG patterns, while in everyday clinical practice, a simple binary indication of importance proves both sufficient and more user-friendly.
 The expert further advised tailoring visualization scope by care environment: on general wards, highlighting a single representative beat for non-urgent cases; in emergency departments, offering a concise rationale for deviation from normal to accelerate triage decisions; and in specialized outpatient clinics, presenting richer counterfactual scenarios to aid in distinguishing disease subtypes and supporting complex diagnostic reasoning.